QuantEcon/cbc_2024/source_files/wednesday/autodiff.md

 ### Autodiff

-Autodiff attempts to evaluate expressions numerically (using the rules of calculus) at each stage, rather than manipulating large symbolic expressions.

 Autodiff produces functions that evaluates derivatives at numerical values passed in by the calling code, rather than producing a single symbolic expression representing the entire derivative.

-Derivatives are deconstructed into component parts via the chain rule.
+Derivatives are constructed by breaking calculations into component parts via the chain rule.

 The chain rule is applied until the point where the terms reduce to primitive functions that the program knows how to differentiate exactly (addition, subtraction, exponentiation, sine and cosine, etc.)